LeonardDick/rtd-tutorial/docs/source/pic_mode/picture_mode.rst

 Simulation Box Picture
 ======================
-Save the xyz structure of the first frame of a given trajecvtory.
+Save the xyz structure of the first frame of a given trajectory.

 CNT Picture
 ===========